 All persons who take animals on a journey, whatever the length, have a duty to ensure that the animals are transported in a way that is not likely to cause injury or undue suffering.

-Farmers transporting their own animals, in their own means of transport, for a distance of less than 50km from their holding or as part of transhumance (seasonal movement of livestock) must ensure:
+Farmers transporting their own animals, in their own means of transport, for a distance of less than 50 km from their holding or as part of transhumance (seasonal movement of livestock) must ensure that:

-Persons transporting animals in any other circumstances must, in addition to the above requirements, carry documentation known as an animal transport certificate (ATC) in the vehicle stating:
+Persons transporting animals in any other circumstances must, in addition to the above requirements, carry documentation known as an animal transport certificate (ATC) in the vehicle stating the:

 A template form can be found on the GOV.UK website (scroll down to 'Animal transport certificates').

 An animal movement document for sheep and goats (ARAMS-1) and pigs (eAML2 / haulier summary) may be used as an animal transport certificate for those animals providing all the sections on the form are completed.
 The ARAMS-1 form may be carried by the haulier as a paper copy, or as an electronic copy as long as it can be printed for an inspector during the journey if requested.